meefen/academic-kickstart/content/post/week4.md

 ### **1. Theory Use in Learning Analytics**

-As a field of research and practice, it is naturally learning analytics work draws from all sorts of theories.
+As a field of research and practice, learning analytics work naturally draws from all sorts of theories.
 As summarized by Wise and Shaffer (2015, p.
 9):

 - Theory gives a researcher guidance about which variables to include in a model
 - Theory gives a researcher guidance about what potential confounds, subgroups, or covariates in  the data to account for